Frequently Asked Questions.

 During our Tableland day tour we enjoy two short walks.
 Both these walk are an Easy grade, around 600 meters and you can still enjoy the sights, sounds and smells of the tropical rainforest

 Walks can be completely modified to suit private tour bookings.

 What type of vehicle do you use?

-For larger group enquires we have access to a 13 seat Hi-ace commuter.
+For larger group enquires we also have an 11 seat Hi-ace commuter.

 When do you cancel a tour?